sj-log/log/src/data/info.md

 title : Info
 ---

+# Hello!

-This is a blog for myself
+This is a blog for myself.
+Produced by since 15 Dec 2019.
+NextJs is amazing!